Print this page

 Barbara Pamphilon

 Barbara has worked and published extensively in the areas of collaborative research methodologies, community education and development, and participatory learning and action research, through projects both in Australia and the Asia Pacific region.
-Most recently, she has worked on co-learning projects with Papua New Guinea and other Pacific partners to address the training issues facing women smallholder farmers and their families, developing new qualitative methods and the gender-transformative Family Farm Teams program as part of this work.
-She is a member of the CSC Livelihoods and Learning for Sustainable Communities research group and an affiliate of the Transformative Pedagogies group.
-She is a member of the Australian-based Climate Change Adaptation Resilience and Recovery Network.
+Recently, she has worked on co-learning projects with Pacific partners to address the training issues facing women smallholder farmers and their families, developing new qualitative methods and the gender-transformative Family Farm Teams program.

 Click to view Barbara's Staff Profile